 We serve breakfast, lunch and dinner six days a week in our Founders Cafe.
 Our nutritious meals are compassionately served to our guests by volunteers.
 All are welcome to enjoy meals here.
 No questions asked.Thanks to generous financial and food donors we were able to provide over 300,000 meals to people without access to food last year.

 We operate two transitional shelter programs for men struggling with addictions, unemployment, mental health and other barriers.
 Blanchet House and Blanchet Farm are life renewal work programs in which all residents are required to contribute to the community by fulfilling essential roles in our operations.
 The guests living in the Blanchet House program in downtown Portland work in the Founders Cafe preparing and serving food for the public.
 The men living in the Blanchet Farm program in Carlton, Oregon maintain the 62-acre farm and learn woodworking.

-The origins of Blanchet House begin at Columbia Prep high school where a group of students organized a social and service club, named after the first Catholic Archbishop of Oregon, Frances Norbert Blanchet.
+The origins of Blanchet House begin at Portland’s all boys Columbia Prep High School.
+A group of students organized a social and service club named after the first Catholic Archbishop of Oregon, Frances Norbert Blanchet.

 Motivated by the teachings of the Catholic Workers Movement, the club set out to offer food, clothing and financial aid to those in need.
 The members of the Blanchet Club went on to attend the University of Portland together.